iliakan/javascript-book/en/02-browser/02-browser-environment.md

 Many BOM features are standartized in HTML5, but not all.
 </dd>
-<dt style="color:#c20000">Javascript objects and functions</dt>
+<dt style="color:#c20000">JavaScript objects and functions</dt>
-<dd>Javascript itself is a language which gives us access to DOM, BOM and provides objects and functions of its own.
+<dd>JavaScript itself is a language which gives us access to DOM, BOM and provides objects and functions of its own.

-Javascript follows the ECMA-262 standard.
+JavaScript follows the ECMA-262 standard.
 </dd>
 </dl>

-The global `window` object mixes browser window functionality (methods `focus()`,`open()` etc) with being a javascript global object.
+The global `window` object mixes browser window functionality (methods `focus()`,`open()` etc) with being a JavaScript global object.
 That's why it is both green and red.

 ## Summary